 The narration from Noah would’ve pulled on anyone’s heart strings and it makes the audience feel as if they are on the journey with the family.

-I think Naomi effectively portrayed the rollercoaster of emotions that Sam experienced and I thought the film had similar aspects to J.A.
+I think Naomi effectively portrayed the rollercoaster of emotions that you would expect that Sam experienced and I thought the film had similar aspects to J.A.
 Bayona’s The Impossible.
 Watts played the mother in this too and it was also a heartbreaking story of a family caught in a tsunami in Thailand.

 Award winning Australian director, Ivin, tells the story in such a brilliant way, which would make any audience member think about how much they take for granted in life.